 One of the cutest and most impactful ways around is to collect a piece of wood from outside and attach this to the wall safely.
 Then hang origami stars from strings off of the branch.

 Alternatively, why not use a mix of 3D cardboard letters and embroidery hoops filled with bright materials to create an interesting and personalised wall decoration for hardly any money at all.
 Something that will definitely help contribute to creating a perfect nursery, all without you having to take out a second mortgage!
+Do you have any more tips for creating a baby room on a budget?
+Let me know in the comments.

 *This is a collaborative post, For further information please refer to my disclosure page.